timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How did my dissertation contribute?
 (Statistics)

+Looking at specific contributions, we can start with statistics.
+Here,

 - pot/cauldron = low percentage of bicyclists
   (i.e. class imbalance ~ undesired modeling outcomes)
 - spice = asymmetric link functions
   (i.e. allow for generative processes with differential rates of adoption and abandonment to 'explain' / model class imbalance)
 - spoon = multinomial implementation
-  (because typical choice modelling contexts have more than 2 choices)
+  (because typical choice modelling contexts have more than 2 choices, but the asymmetric models in statistics only allowed for binary outcomes)

+The outcome of this effort was the paper
+"Asymmetric, closed-form, finite-parameter models of multinomial choice."
+Journal of Choice Modelling, (2018).

 <!-- I'm imagining three images with caption (use wording above).
    pot = arrow-down, percentage sign, bicycle image